Lincoln’s Rodizio Grill cooks up new ways to serve during the coronavirus pandemic

 Instead of having a buffet-style salad bar, everything will be prepared in the kitchen.
 Servers and staff will also be wearing cloth face masks and gloves.
-At the table, the meal will be more family style.
+At the table, the meal will be more family-style.

 “Kind of like going to grandma’s,” said Rodizio Grill’s General Manager Eric Underwood.

-But, before completely opening their doors to the general public, Rodizio Grill will have a soft opening from Monday, May 11th, to Wednesday, May 13th.
+But, before completely opening its doors to the general public, Rodizio Grill will have a soft opening from Monday, May 11th, to Wednesday, May 13th.
 They will only be serving V.I.P.
 Rodizio Club members at that time.

 “That’ll let us also practice this new model,” said Eric.
-“It might not be as easier to serve… but, we want to make sure that we still provide the brand- do justice to it- and provide a food safe product as well”.
+“It might not be as easier to serve… but, we want to make sure that we still provide the brand- do justice to it- and provide a food-safe product as well”.